MichaelRozis/cp1404practicals/README.md

 # CP1404 Practicals Repository

 ## About
 This repository contains all practical exercises for **CP1404 Programming II**.
-I am a EE student from Western Australia where I still wokr today.
+I am a EE student from Western Australia where I still work today.